 Prior Statements That Qualify as Inconsistent.
 “It is not necessary that the prior statement contradict in plain terms the testimony of the witness.”
 Commonwealth v.
 Simmonds , 386 Mass.
 234, 242 (1982).
 “It is enough if the proffered testimony, taken as a whole, either by what it says or by what it omits to say, affords some indication that the fact was different from the testimony of the witness whom it is sought to contradict.”
 Commonwealth v.
 Hesketh , 386 Mass.
 153, 161 (1982).
 An omission in a prior statement may render that statement inconsistent “when it would have been natural to include the fact in the initial statement.”
 Commonwealth v.
 Ortiz , 39 Mass.
 App.
 Ct.
 70, 72 (1995).
 See also Langan v.
 Pignowski , 307 Mass.
 149 (1940).
 It follows that a witness who denies making an earlier statement may be impeached with it, while a witness who is unable to remember the earlier statement, but does not deny making it, may have his or her recollection refreshed.
 See Section 612(a)(1), Writing or Object Used to Refresh Memory: While Testifying: General Rule.
 However, “a witness who has actually made a statement contradictory to trial testimony cannot escape impeachment simply by saying she does not remember making the statement.”
 Commonwealth v.
 Parent , 465 Mass.
 395, 401 (2013).
 Ordinarily, “[t]here is no inconsistency between a present failure of memory on the witness stand and a past existence of memory” (citation and quotation omitted).
 Commonwealth v.
 Martin , 417 Mass.
 187, 197 (1994).
 However, if the trial judge makes a preliminary determination (see Section104[a], Preliminary Questions: In General) that the witness’s present failure of memory is fabricated, the witness’s prior detailed statement is admissible for impeachment purposes.
 See Commonwealth v.
 Sineiro , 432 Mass.
 735, 742–743 & n.7 (2000).
 Cf. Note “Feigning Lack of Memory” to Section 801(d)(1)(A), Definitions: Statements That Are Not Hearsay: A Declarant-Witness’s Prior Statement (feigning lack of memory may result in the admission of a prior statement, not simply for impeachment purposes, but also for its truth).
 A witness who gives a detailed account of an incident at trial but who indicated at some earlier point in time only limited or no memory of the details of the incident may be impeached with that earlier failure of memory.
 Commonwealth v.
 Granito , 326 Mass.
 494, 500 (1950).

 If a witness previously remained “silent in circumstances in which he naturally would have been expected to deny some asserted fact . . . the jury may consider the failure to respond in assessing the veracity of the witness in testifying contrary to the fact that was adoptively admitted by his silence.”
 Commonwealth v.
 Nickerson , 386 Mass.
 54, 57 (1982).
 In circumstances where it “would not be natural for a witness to provide the police before trial with exculpatory information,” this omission is admissible to impeach the witness at trial only after first establishing “ that the witness knew of the pending charges in sufficient detail to realize that he possessed exculpatory information, that the witness had reason to make the information available, [and] that he was familiar with the means of reporting it to the proper authorities . . . .”
 Commonwealth v.
 Hart , 455 Mass.
 230, 238–239 (2009).
 See id. at 239–240 (abolishing requirement that prosecutor needs to “elicit from the witness that she was not asked by the defendant or the defense attorney to refrain from disclosing her exculpatory information to law enforcement authorities”).
+Contrast Commonwealth v.
+Gardner, 479 Mass.
+764, 772 (2018) (In a claim for self-defense, cross-examination of the defendant about his failure to contact the police between the victim’s death and his arrest was improper because it would not have been natural for the defendant to contact the police).
 The Supreme Judicial Court has observed that

 “[t]here are some circumstances, though, in which it would not be natural for a witness to provide the police before trial with exculpatory information, such as when the witness does not realize she possesses exculpatory information, when she thinks that her information will not affect the decision to prosecute, or when she does not know how to furnish such information to law enforcement.”